yulu/yulu.github.io/blog1/_posts/2023-07-31-kafka-notes-chapter3.md

 producer = new KafkaProducer<String, String>(kafkaProps);
 ```

-### Sending messages
+### Sending Messages

->Three primary methods of sending messages
+Three primary methods of sending messages
->- fire-and-forget: Send and do not wait for response
+- fire-and-forget: Send and do not wait for response
->- synchronous send: use `Future` object and `get()` to wait on the Future and see if the `send()` was successful or not before sending the next record
+- synchronous send: use `Future` object and `get()` to wait on the Future and see if the `send()` was successful or not before sending the next record
->- asynchronous send: A producer object can be used by multiple threads to send messages.
+- asynchronous send: A producer object can be used by multiple threads to send messages.
 Product object is thread-safe

-##### The simplest way (fire-and-forget)
+##### The Simplest Way (fire-and-forget)
 ```java
 ProducerRecord<String, String> record =
 	new ProducerRecord<>("CustomerCountry", "Precision Products", "France"); // <= there're different constructors, here we use a simple one requires: topic name, key and value